Last Updated on March 14, 2023

 While the egg is more cooked in the instance of over-medium eggs, it is still undercooked and should not be eaten by pregnant women.

-To ensure that your egg is cooked fully, such as in an over-hard egg, it is recommended to cook eggs to an internal temperature of 160 degrees Fahrenheit or greater (source: Centers for Disease Control and Prevention [CDC]).
+To ensure that your egg is cooked fully, such as in over-hard types of egg, it is recommended to cook eggs to an internal temperature of 160 degrees Fahrenheit or greater (source: Centers for Disease Control and Prevention [CDC]).

 This recommendation is due to the increased risk of salmonella infection from undercooked, raw, or runny eggs, especially for pregnant women.
 You should especially avoid uncooked eggs if they are unpasteurized.